dtcenter/MET/docs/Users_Guide/masking.rst

 9. Latitude (**lat**) and longitude (**lon**) masking computes the latitude and longitude value at each grid point.
 This logic only requires the definition of the grid, specified by the **input_file**.
 Technically, the **mask_file** is not needed, but a value must be specified for the command line to parse correctly.
 Users are advised to simply repeat the **input_file** setting twice.
 If the **-thresh** command line option is not used, the raw latitude or longitude values for each grid point will be written to the output.
 This option is useful when defining latitude or longitude bands over which to compute statistics.

-10. Shapefile (**shape**) masking uses a closed polygon taken from an ESRI shapefile to define the masking region.
+10. Shapefile (**shape**) masking uses closed polygons taken from an ESRI shapefile to define the masking region.
 Gen-Vx-Mask reads the shapefile with the ".shp" suffix and extracts the latitude and longitudes of the vertices.
-The other types of shapefiles (index file, suffix ".shx", and dBASE file, suffix ".dbf") are not currently used.
 The shapefile must consist of closed polygons rather than polylines, points, or any of the other data types that shapefiles support.
+When the **-shape_str** command line option is used, Gen-Vx-Mask also reads metadata from the corresponding dBASE file with the ".dbf" suffix.

-Shapefiles usually contain more than one polygon, and the **-shape n** command line option enables the user to select one polygon from the shapefile.
-The integer **n** tells which shape number to use from the shapefile.
-Note that this value is zero-based, so that the first polygon in the shapefile is polygon number 0, the second polygon in the shapefile is polygon number 1, etc. For the user's convenience, some utilities that perform human-readable screen dumps of shapefile contents are provided.
-The gis_dump_shp, gis_dump_shx and gis_dump_dbf tools enable the user to examine the contents of her shapefiles.
-As an example, if the user knows the name of the particular polygon but not the number of the polygon in the shapefile, the user can use the gis_dump_dbf utility to examine the names of the polygons in the shapefile.
-The information written to the screen will display the corresponding polygon number.
+    Shapefiles usually contain more than one polygon, and the user must select which of these shapes should be used.
+The **-shapeno n** and **-shape_str name string** command line options enable the user to select one or more polygons from the shapefile.
+For **-shape n**, **n** is a comma-separated list of integer shape indices to be used.
+Note that these values are zero-based.
+So the first polygon in the shapefile is shape number 0, the second polygon in the shapefile is shape number 1, etc. For example, **-shapeno 0,1,2** uses the first three shapes in the shapefile.
+When multiple shapes are specified, the mask is defined as their union.
+So all grid points falling inside at least one of the specified shapes are included in the mask.

+    For the user's convenience, some utilities that perform human-readable screen dumps of shapefile contents are provided.
+The **gis_dump_shp**, **gis_dump_shx**, and **gis_dump_dbf** tools enable the user to examine the contents of these shapefiles.
+In particular, the **gis_dump_dbf** tool prints the name and values of the metadata for each record.
+The **-shape_str name string** command line option filters the shapes using the attributes listed in the **gis_dump_dbf** output.
+The **name** is set to any existing attribute name, and the **string** is a comma-separated list of values to be used.
+Note that partial string matching is used.
+For example, when using a global country outline shapefile, **-shape_str NAME Korea** matches the "NAME" values for both "North Korea" and "South Korea".
+If **-shape_str** is used multiple times, only shapes matching all the named attributes will be used.
+For example, **-shape_str CONTINENT Europe -shape_str NAME Spain,Portugal** will only match shapes where the "CONTINENT" contains "Europe" and the "NAME" contains "Spain" or "Portugal".
+Any shape numbers selected with the **-shape_str** command line option are added to the ones specified with the **-shapeno** command line option.

 The polyline, polyline XY, box, circle, and track masking methods all read an ASCII file containing Lat/Lon locations.
 Those files must contain a string, which defines the name of the masking region, followed by a series of whitespace-separated latitude (degrees north) and longitude (degree east) values.